ismailkhan313/ismailkhan.xyz/content/islamic-studies/Discourses on Shadhili Sufism.md

 As for the text, '**Be mindful of Allah and Allah will protect you.
 Be mindful of Allah and you will find Him in front of you**,' it can also be understood as, 'watch Allāh carefully (the existence of Him and His Command) and He will watch you carefully (He will guard you from the implications of the existence of Allāh and He will take care of you).'
 If this is done well you will find Allāh in front of you.
 Meaning, the end of the path is to be face-to-face with Allāh, immediately in the divine presence.
 In essence, this is the Path of the Sufi.
 The assistance of which is followed up with, 'If you ask, then ask Allāh.
 And if you seek help, seek the help of Allāh.'

+Imām Junayd said,
-**Imām Junayd said, 'this spiritual Path is blocked.'** There is no way to traverse the Sufi Path without first finding Allāh immediately in front of you, without an intermediary, experientially, with awareness of the rūḥ, because Allāh cannot be contained by His creation.
+> 'this spiritual Path is blocked.'

+There is no way to traverse the Sufi Path without first finding Allāh immediately in front of you, without an intermediary, experientially, with awareness of the rūḥ, because Allāh cannot be contained by His creation.
 The physical world is merely another slave of Allāh.
 It is absurd for Allāh to imbue or incarnate himself to one of His slaves.
 The eye of the rūḥ, the heart, the inmost secret (sirr) is the eye with which Allāh is beheld.
 The Path is blocked except for those who follow the traces of the Prophet (the Ḥadīth), and the practical translation of the Prophetic heritage (the Fiqh).

+Imam Shibli said,
-**Imam Shibli said, 'the Arifeen are asleep and the jahileen are dead.''** Again the ʿarif is the one who knows Allāh.
+> 'the Arifeen are asleep and the jahileen are dead.'

+Again the ʿarif is the one who knows Allāh.
 They have a spiritual Path, and have a direct and experiential experience with Allāh.
 Whereas the jahil is the one who does not know Allāh.
 They have no spiritual Path, and thus they have no understanding.
 The arifeen are asleep in the sense that they are still alive but have not yet woken up to see true Reality in full, that is Allah.
 The jahileen are dead in the sense they are still alive in this world but dead in that they will not see true Reality.

 The same concept is related in a hadith by the Prophet Muhammad (saw).
 Shaykh Faisal mentions this hadith in Ramaḍān Companion.
-The hadith reads to the effect of, “The parable of one who makes dhikr of Allāh and he does not make dhikr is the semblance of the living with the semblance of the dead.”
+The hadith reads to the effect of, “the parable of one who makes dhikr of Allāh and he does not make dhikr is the semblance of the living with the semblance of the dead.”
 # Worship Allāh As If You See Him

 The aim is to worship Allah as if you see Him as is widely cited in one of the foundational hadith of the religion - Hadith Jibreel.
 The faculty with which this is done is the spirit (rūḥ) and the inner insight (basirah).